diogosoares22/ada-fix-it/index.md

 ## Analysis of speaker attributes

 In order to provide a complete description of the popularity of a politician, it's of the utmost importance to have an in-depth analysis of the characteristics of the individuals that talk about this political figure.
-Afterwards we'll provide a data driven analysis focused on describing the **Age**, the **Ethnicity**, the **Gender** and the **Nationality** of Trump and Clinton speakers.
+Afterwards we'll provide a data driven analysis focused on describing the **Age**, , the **Gender**, the **Ethnicity** and the **Nationality** of Trump and Clinton speakers.

 ### Age